 An experienced workers’ compensation attorney will make sure that you receive a medical evaluation from an independent doctor.
 Perhaps most importantly, a workers’ comp attorney should be capable of negotiating with the insurance company for a fair settlement and, if necessary, litigating your claim and disputing the insurance company’s wage loss calculations.

 If You’ve Been Injured on the Job in Edison, NJ, Protect Your Rights by Contacting an Experienced Workers’ Comp Attorney

-The experienced personal injury and workers’ compensation lawyers of Lombardi and Lombardi have more than 35 years of experience assisting clients throughout New Jersey, including Monmouth, Middlesex, and Ocean counties.
+The experienced personal injury and workers’ compensation lawyers of Lombardi and Lombardi, P.C have more than 35 years of experience assisting clients throughout New Jersey, including Monmouth, Middlesex, and Ocean counties.
 Our skilled lawyers have helped numerous clients successfully face the challenges posed by the NJ workers’ compensation system because we know how to utilize the latest technology and expert analysis needed to prove the true extent of your injuries.

 Call us today or use our online contact form to schedule a free consultation in one of our offices.
 We will be strong advocates for you.
 If we don’t secure a recovery in your permanent disability case, you don’t owe us a dime.

 - Boating and Recreational Accidents